Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density Functional Theory: Introduction

-For MBD models based on coupled fluctuating dipoles, the RPA formula in Eq.\eqref{rpambd} does not represent the most efficient strategy to compute correlation energies solution as the problem can be equivalently solved via exact diagonalization of the MBD potential matrix for a system of coupled quantum harmonic oscillators.\cite{tkatchenkorpa} However, the power and generality of the RPA formulation of the MBD model allows for the generalization of the model and the inclusion of higher-order polarizabilities as discussed below.\\ The matrix form of Eq.\eqref{rpambd} can rather straightforwardly be generalized to higher-order moments gathered in $\mathbf{A}(\mathrm{i}\nu)$ by consistently augmenting the interaction tensor $\mathbf{T}$ with proper interaction blocks.
+For MBD models based on coupled fluctuating dipoles, the RPA formula in Eq.\eqref{rpambd} does not represent the most efficient strategy to compute correlation energies solution as the problem can be equivalently solved via exact diagonalization of the MBD potential matrix for a system of coupled quantum harmonic oscillators.\cite{tkatchenkorpa} However, the power and generality of the RPA formulation of the MBD model allows for the generalization of the model and the inclusion of higher-order polarizabilities as recently discussed by Massa \emph{et al.}.\cite{massabeyond}\\ The matrix form of Eq.\eqref{rpambd} can rather straightforwardly be generalized to higher-order moments gathered in $\mathbf{A}(\mathrm{i}\nu)$ by consistently augmenting the interaction tensor $\mathbf{T}$ with proper interaction blocks.
 In particular, for a model based on coupled fluctuating dipoles and quadrupoles (Q), the two matrices of dimension ($12N,12N$), N being the number of atoms in the systems, take the form reported in Eq.\eqref{dipquad} where a general out-of-diagonal (thus non-vanishing) block of size ($12,12$) is shown.

-We will now focus our attention on $\mathbf{A}$ and in particular in its dipole and quadrupole dynamic polarizability entries being the model's key parameters.\\ As mentioned earlier, a pleasant feature of the MBD model is the fact that it only relies on \emph{ab initio}-derived parameters.
-In particular, AIM dipole polarizabilities are typically obtained via the Tkatchenko-Scheffler (TS) volume rescaling approach shown in Eq.\eqref{tspol}, $\alpha_i^\mu$ and $V_i$ being the TS static dipole polarizability and AIM volume respectively of the i-th atom while the zero superscript denotes free-atom reference quantities.
+We will now focus our attention on $\mathbf{A}$ and, in particular, on its dipole and quadrupole dynamic polarizability entries being the model's key parameters.\\ As mentioned earlier, a pleasant feature of the MBD model is the fact that it only relies on \emph{ab initio}-derived parameters.
+In particular, AIM dipole polarizabilities are typically obtained via the volume rescaling approach shown in Eq.\eqref{tspol}, $\alpha_i^\mu$ and $V_i$ being the AIM static dipole polarizability and volume respectively of the i-th atom while the zero superscript denotes free-atom reference quantities.